gavr1988/Superstore-data-analysis/README.md

 Values below the lower limit or above the upper limit are flagged as possible outliers.

-Outliers are not being automatically removed because they may represent genuine business activity, such as very large orders or unusually high losses.
+Outliers are not being automatically removed because they may represent different activity, such as very large orders or unusually high losses.

 # Calculated Columns